Appearance

 timeout / timeoutInSeconds | no | Read timeout in seconds; defaults to 60 when no custom HTTP client is supplied. |

-max_retries / maxRetries | no (TS only) | Number of retries for transient failures; defaults to 2. |
+max_retries / maxRetries | no | Number of retries for transient failures; defaults to 2. |

 follow_redirects | no (Python only) | Passed through to httpx.Client; defaults to True. |